coqlover/seaverify/README.md

 ## Usage

+To try it, you probably need Z3, and then clone this repo and execute any file of the folder example: `python3 examples/calculator.py`

 To add seaverify to your project, here are the steps:

 + Clone this repository in your project: `git clone https://github.com/coqlover/seaverify`